Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework

+We remark that the results here immediately extend to the rate-limiting constraint in Section \ref{ssec:delay}: if at least one $q_i'$ is rounded down, then the convergence must be linear; otherwise, no factor of $\alpha$ is incurred through rounding to feasible prices, but one can nonetheless round the quantiles down to the next-lowest quantiles.
+Either way, the bound from Lemma \ref{lem:Am_w_delay} applies.

-\section{Settings without Prices}
+\section{Settings Without Prices}

 In Section \ref{ssec:rerouting} we discussed how two control levers, redirection of supply and of demand, can be combined with pricing to obtain the same guarantees we obtain for the pure pricing problem.
 We now show that our technique extends to settings in which only redirection of supply/demand is allowed, but pricing is not.
-Because demand cannot be modulated in these settings, one may assume that $I_{ij}$ is constant for each $i$ and $j$, because $I_{ij}$ is not a function of prices.
-Thus, the elevated objective, defined analogously to Section \ref{sec:pricing}, is always equal to the objective now.
-Further, the interpretation of our results changes slightly.
+We first present the results in the absence of travel delays and then consider delays as well.
+Intuitively, the key ingredient for both settings is to define variables, analogous to quantiles in the setting with prices, that capture the fraction of customers who receive service in the infinite-unit limit.